Dualizing complexes on the moduli of parabolic bundles: Applications

 Proposition \ref{prop: Bunbdualcpx} also appeared in \cite[Proposition~1.14]{HanBeijLec}, where an argument was mentioned that used properties of the Fargues--Scholze local Langlands correspondence.
 We now fill in the details and show that those properties are compatible with what we have proved.

 \begin{proof}[Another proof of Proposition \ref{prop: Bunbdualcpx}] Let $E$ be a finite extension of $\mathbb{Q}_{\ell}$ with a fixed choice of square root of $q$.
 In general, there does not exist a $!$-pushforward in the category of lisse-\'etale $E$-sheaves.
-However, if $i^{b}: \Bun_{G}^{b} \hookrightarrow \Bun_{G}$ is an inclusion of HN-strata, this follows from the discussion after \cite[Lemma~3.1]{ImaConv}.
+However, if $i^{b}\colon \Bun_{G}^{b} \hookrightarrow \Bun_{G}$ is an inclusion of HN-strata, this follows from the discussion after \cite[Lemma~3.1]{ImaConv}.

 As in the proof of \cite[Proposition~V.2.2]{FaScGeomLLC}, we recall that the map $p_{b}$ admits a section $s_{b}$, which is an iterated fibration in positive Banach--Colmez spaces of total dimension $d_{b}$.
-Therefore, we have that $s_{b!}s_{b}^{!}(\Lambda) = \Lambda$ by Lemma \ref{lem:BCadjisom}.
+Therefore, we have that $s_{b!}s_{b}^{!}(\Lambda) = \Lambda$ by Lemma \ref{lem:BCadjisom}, where $\Lambda$ is a torsion ring.
+As usual, it follows that the dualizing complex $p_{b}^{!}(\Lambda)$ is an invertible sheaf concentrated in degrees $2d_{b}$, and that the pullback functor $p_{b}^{*}$ induces an equivalence of categories, as in \cite[Proposition~V.2.2]{FaScGeomLLC}.
 It follows that we have an isomorphism